rog/rog3r/README.md

 ```

 ### Hey, I'm a cool person too!
-You are right, you're a very cool person too, so you can import the `CoolPerson` Class and extend with your own data form `src/me.json` and now you can use the same methods.
+You are right, you're a very cool person too, so you can import the `CoolPerson` Class and extend with your own data from `src/me.json` and now you can use the same methods with your own data.

 ```js
 import CoolPerson from 'rog3r'